 Gas Pricing Can’t Drop Far Enough To Outcompete Renewable Energy

-Wind and solar will soon undercut existing coal and gas “almost everywhere,” according to BloombergNEF and other industry forecasters.
+Wind and solar are already undercutting existing coal and gas in many countries across the globe, according to BloombergNEF and other industry forecasters.
 Given this long-term trend, there is enormous financial risk in continuing to invest in gas.

 One analysis found that 90% of all planned U.S. gas-fired power plants (representing $70 billion in investments) are at risk of becoming financially obsolete by the mid-2020s, well before they reach the end of their assumed economic lives.
-The financial carnage has already arrived for gas turbine suppliers like GE and Siemens, which are cutting jobs and closing factories as the energy industry shifts to renewables and the market for gas turbines crumbles.
+The financial carnage arrived first for the gas turbine suppliers, like GE and Siemens, whose businesses endured deep slumps as the energy industry shifts to renewables and the market for gas turbines crumbles.

 Pipelines Face an Equally Perilous Future

 Pipeline owners face similar financial risks.
 On the demand side, as clean energy increasingly dominates power generation, utilization of new gas pipelines could be cut by between 20% and 60% by 2035, potentially producing a “death spiral” for their owners.

 Meanwhile, on the supply side, many recent pipelines were justified by contracts with fracking companies looking for increased takeaway capacity for their gas.
 Deteriorating conditions for gas producers exposes pipeline owners to significant mirrored risks.

 Domestic gas producers have been counting on exports of liquefied natural gas (LNG) to prop up demand.
 It is an increasingly dubious assumption.
 Going forward, the growth in LNG trade exposes the domestic market to greater price volatility risks, many planned export facilities are struggling to win commercial support, and the U.S. appears poised to end public financing support for the expansion of gas infrastructure overseas.